CAMEO: Collection of Multilingual Emotional Speech Corpora: Corpus Design

 \section{Corpus Design}

-The main goal in designing the corpus of multilingual emotional speech was to allow easy access to the data and ensure the reproducibility of the evaluation results.
-The primary objective was to gather datasets that are relevant for the task of emotion recognition, but also ensure their applicability to other speech-related areas of research.
-In order to facilitate multilingual and cross-cultural research, the target was to assure the linguistic diversity by including as many languages as possible.
+The \textbf{CAMEO} collection was designed to provide accessible, multilingual emotional speech data and ensure the reproducibility of evaluation results.
+The goal was to compile relevant emotion recognition corpora that could also be used for other speech-related research.
+To support cross-lingual and cross-cultural studies, we prioritized linguistic diversity by including a broad range of languages.

-As the collection is meant to be easily accessible, all selected corpora are freely available for use and the creation of derivative works.
-In order to respect the licensing terms of each dataset, it was decided that a \textit{license} field would be included in the collection's metadata.

-As a key focus was to create a comprehensive documentation that would enhance the usability of the corpus, additional research was conducted to ensure the quality and completeness of the metadata.
-To further this goal, an open-source evaluation code is also provided, enabling researchers to benchmark their models and obtain standardized results.
+All corpora included in the collection are freely available under licenses that permit non-commercial use and derivative works.
+Licensing information is included in the metadata.
+To maximize usability, the collection is accompanied by extensive documentation and standardized metadata.
+Additionally, open-source evaluation code is provided to enable benchmarking and facilitate reproducibility.

-Since all the selected corpora are publicly available, there is a risk of their use in model training.
-For this reason, the data is not divided into train and test splits.
+Since the datasets are public and can be used for model training, the collection does not define train or test splits.
 This decision reflects the intended use of the collection as a benchmark for evaluating cross-lingual model performance.
 Moreover, taking into consideration the limited amount of data usable for SER, further splitting would reduce diversity and not solve the problem of contamination.